 The Company cooperates with government agencies and authorities.
-Forward all requests for information, other than routine requests, to the Legal Department immediately to ensure that we respond appropriately.
+Forward all requests for information, other than routine requests, to your supervisor, an executive officer or the Audit Committee of the Board immediately to ensure that we respond appropriately.

 All information provided must be truthful and accurate.
 Never mislead any investigator.
 Do not ever alter or destroy documents or records subject to an investigation.